STARTED WITH SOAP BASES

-is a near neutral substance (ph neutral) and requires no specific
+are a near neutral substance (ph neutral) and require no specific

 materials for the utensils you use when creating your soaps.
 You